discocompute/examples/cli/hello_world/README.md

 ```
 $ python server.py
 ```
-You will see "Hello World" print to the stdout.
+You will see "Hello World" print out.

 ### Dis.co CLI

 To run this on Dis.co, simply run the following command line.
-This will upload the script to the server and run the job.
+This will upload the script to the Dis.co server and run the job.
 ```
 $ disco job create -n "Hello World" -s server.py -r